 The University Archives is the repository for the historical papers of Cal Poly’s administration, faculty and staff, colleges and departments, and students on campus.
-University Archives is a rich resource for historical research and support current administrative needs.
+University Archives is a rich resource for historical research and supports current administrative needs.
 University Archives is located in the library’s Special Collections and Archives department.